SixSq/old.sixsq.github.com/about-us.md

 ![Helix Nebula](/img/content/helix-nebula.jpg "Open Virtualization Alliance Member")

 SixSq is a founding member of the [Helix Nebula collaboration](http://www.facebook.com/HelixNebula.TheScienceCloud).

+The collaboration is using [SlipStream™](/products/slipstream.html) as a unified gateway to the different Helix Nebula cloud providers.
+This provides the Helix Nebula users (CERN, ESA and EMBL) with a single entry point to provision, configure, coordinate and manage their cloud resources.

 More information is available [here](news/2012/03/01/news-hn-annoucement.html).

 Open Virtualization Alliance